 Accuracy and Fairness

-The Fairmind project is committed to providing accurate and fair information about contested public issues.
+The Fairmind project is committed to providing accurate and fair information about polarizing issues.
 This is reflected in our design choices and editorial processes, described below.

 We verify factual claims and footnote them with reliable sources.
 When a factual dispute is important to understanding the issue, we explain the dispute rather than take sides.
 When the evidence strongly supports one side, we note that rather than implying false balance.